 In 1980, the US population was around 226.5 million Americans… By comparison, 21 million Americans were on food stamp support at that time, or roughly 1 in 10.5.

 Where you begin to see a steep drop-off in the numbers, is around Vietnam.
 This was a well known proxy war over socialism, in the 1960’s.
 At that time, only 2 million Americans were on government food stamp support, with a population of around 200 million Americans.
 This correlates to a ratio of 1 in 100 Americans, receiving government food support, in 1969.

 In many ways these numbers represent; modern day government reliance, top heavy corporate pay structures and hypocrisy in terms of free market fundamentalism…..
 Yet, despite these truths, the next generation will inherit this deficit.
 Furthermore, the next century may also force young Americans to one day experience their own 2020’s, “cautionary tale of deficit spending.”

-I believe……this trend in government spending, is an issue of economics and American education.
-In fact, the gap between the reality of America’s free market and the reality of modern day welfare statistics, in many ways illustrate the problem itself.
+I believe……this trend in government spending is an issue of economics and American education.
+In fact, the gap between America’s free market and modern day welfare statistics, in many ways illustrates the problem itself.

 I believe it’s utterly inhumane to say, “Americans don’t deserve food,” or in essence, the tools to create it for themselves…..